GP Negligence Claim Solicitors

 Should I sue my doctor?

 No matter what the details of your case may be, you might feel reluctant to sue your doctor.
-As mentioned above, they might be someone you have seen for a long time and come to think of as a friend.
+They might be someone you have seen for a long time and come to think of as a friend.

 But remember that when they treat you for a medical condition, they are acting in a professional capacity.
 You are entitled to a minimum standard of care, which means you are also entitled to compensation if you do not receive that standard.